Religion in Kazakhstan: Judaism

 Kazakh Jews have a long history.
-There are approximately 12,000 to 30,000 Jews in Kazakhstan, less than 1% of the population.
+There are approximately 2,500-3,300 Jews in Kazakhstan, less than 1% of the population.
 Most Kazakh Jews are Ashkenazi and speak Russian.

 Buddhism

 Buddhism has existed in Kazakhstan since the 17th century, which is evidenced by the ancient pagodas and temples discovered by scientists during excavations.
-At present, there are only two officially registered Buddhism organisations in Kazakhstan, one belongs to Won Buddhism that originated from Korea and the other organization belongs to Tibetan Buddhism.
+At present, there are only two officially registered Buddhist organisations in Kazakhstan, one belongs to Won Buddhism that originated from Korea and the other organization belongs to Tibetan Buddhism.